mwvgroup/pwv_kpno/README.md

-**pwv_kpno** is a Python package for modeling the atmospheric absorption due to H<sub>2</sub>O. It provides atmospheric models from 3,000 to 12,000 Angstoms at a resolution of 0.05 Angstroms.
+**pwv_kpno** is a Python package for modeling the atmospheric absorption due to H<sub>2</sub>O. It provides atmospheric models from 3,000 to 12,000 Angstroms at a resolution of 0.05 Angstroms.

 Atmospheric absorption in the near-infrared is highly dependent on the column density of precipitable water vapor (PWV).
 By measuring the delay of GPS